Nord-Parl-TTS: Finnish and Swedish TTS Dataset from Parliament Speech: Nord-Parl-TTS

 \subsection{Swedish}

 We process the \textit{RixVox-v2} for the Swedish dataset.
 The pipeline is shown in the yellow arrows in Figure~\ref{fig:pipeline}.
 We first resample the audio to 24\,kHz and use the same speech separation model in Section~\ref{subsec:fin} to clean out non-speech tracks.
 Then we cut the utterance using the existing sentence-level timestamp from the dataset if the gap between two sentences is longer than 2 seconds.
 The same speaker diarization model in Section~\ref{subsec:fin} is used to exclude segmented utterances with multiple speakers.
 To evaluate the intelligibility of the utterance, we transcribe the utterance using the Swedish Whisper-large~\cite{vesterbacka25_interspeech} and filter out those utterances that have a Word Error Rate (WER) larger than 10\%.
-We allow a WER of 10\% because the sentence-level transcripts and timestamps of \textit{RixVox-v2} are also derived from ASR models, but they are not perfectly accurate.
-On the other hand, Swedish Whisper-large is trained on many large-scale Swedish datasets including \textit{RixVox-v2}, making it more accurate than the original transcripts~\cite{vesterbacka25_interspeech}.
+We allow a WER of 10\% because the sentence-level transcripts and timestamps in \textit{RixVox-v2} contain similar corrections to those in the \textit{Finnish Parliament ASR corpus}~\cite{virkkunen2023_finparl}.
+The Swedish Whisper, trained on multiple large-scale Swedish datasets including \textit{RixVox-v2}~\cite{vesterbacka25_interspeech}, represents the content more faithfully.
 Moreover, we wish to filter out unintelligible speech while keeping the scale of the dataset as large as possible.
 Finally, we filter out utterances with a DNSMOS P.835 OVRL score less than 3.0.
 This yields a 5090-hour Swedish dataset.
 The DNSMOS score distribution and the duration distribution of this dataset are shown in the yellow pillars in Figure~\ref{fig:mos} and Figure~\ref{fig:dur}, respectively.
 We notice that our pipeline for Swedish results in a monotonically increasing duration distribution in the dataset, which is different from existing datasets that are dominated by utterances in 5 to 15 seconds in duration.

 We curate the Swedish evaluation dataset from CommonVoice~\cite{ardila2020common} Swedish 22.0.
 First, we keep utterances between 3 to 20 seconds with non-empty gender labels.
 Then we sample from each speaker a maximum of 30 utterances to create the pool of candidates while trying to balance the number of the utterances per gender and per speaker.
 After this, a native Swedish speaker listens to all these utterances using a bespoke curation tool and filters out utterances with unclear speech, low volume, strong non-native accents, and background noise.
 Then we form 500 prompt-target pairs as in Section~\ref{subsec:fin}.